luffyZh/next-antd-scaffold/README.md

 [Next-Antd-Scaffold-Demo](https://next-antd-scaffold.luffyzh.now.sh/)

-> If you like use the next version is lower 11.
+> If you like use the next version is lower version 11.
 Please check more version from there [🌲 Versions History](https://github.com/luffyZh/next-antd-scaffold/releases).

 ## 🌍 Browser Support